-In response to concerns raised by both the general public and environmental groups around some of the negative impacts of wind energy projects, the Saskatchewan Ministry of the Environment published wildlife siting guidelines for wind energy projects to help wind energy producers identify and avoid development in environmentally sensitive areas.63 In June 2018, the Saskatchewan Ministry of the Environment published adaptive management guidelines for wind energy projects.64
+In response to concerns raised by both the general public and environmental groups around some of the negative impacts of wind energy projects, the SMoE published wildlife siting guidelines for wind energy projects to help wind energy producers identify and avoid development in environmentally sensitive areas.
+In June 2018, the SMoE published adaptive management guidelines for wind energy projects.

-61 Note: The information contained in the Provincial Regulatory Process section of this report was adapted from an environmental assessment process flow chart that can be retrieved from the Government of Saskatchewan's website: http://www.environment.gov. sk.ca/EAFlowProcessMap intended to provide developers and operators with guidance on how best to apply the requirements of all provincial policies to the operation of wind farms.
+It is important to point out these guidelines are not new requirements but are intended to provide developers and operators with guidance on how best to apply the requirements of all provincial policies to the operation of wind farms.
 Key stakeholders, including the industry associations representing both wind and solar, environmental non-governmental organizations (ENGOs), as well as rural and indigenous community groups were consulted during the development of the guidelines.